Me and Dogs

 Well, I was WRONG.
 LOL!

 August 2016 a very good friend asked me to help network a red female pit bull puppy, who she found dumped on the side of a very busy highway.
 So I did, I networked her right into my home.
 Jazzy joins the family.
 I thought this will be a breeze; Remi will be the perfect role model for her and teach her all his good habits.
 I was WRONG again!
 Jazzy came into the family a sweet little puppy, who followed Remi around and would drop down and give belly, until she got to my house.
 She played me from the get go.
 I was so naive.
 She walked in the door and turned into a Velociraptor with glazed over eyes, dilated pupils and a mouth full of teeth.
 I was there just to provide food while she ruled the house.
 She chewed wood stairs, baseboards, window sills and 75 feet of cedar fence, ignored my commands and gave me stink eye but the worst part was she taught Remi all her bad habits.
 I tried for over a year to get her trained and Remi back in shape but she wasn’t having it.
-In late 2017, I broke down and hired a wonderful trainer, who not only trained my dogs but trained me and because of the results, I decided to officially train to be a dog trainer and I’m loving every second of it!
-I’m now a little over a year into officially training dogs, my dogs and client dogs, and wonder why I didn’t think of this as a career sooner.
+In late 2017, I broke down and hired a wonderful trainer, who not only trained my dogs but trained me and because of the results, I decided to officially train to be a dog trainer and I’m loving every second of it and wonder why I didn’t think of this as a career sooner.